callius/target-kt/README.md

 #### Model

-The model class is the complete model and contains a validation function, `of`, similar to `ValueValidator` which takes the raw value object property types and performs a zip operation, calling each value object's validator and returning either the failure defined by the `ModelTemplate` annotation (`ValueFailure<*>` by default) or a model instance.
+The model class is the complete model and contains a validation function, `of`, similar to `ValueValidator`, which takes the raw value object property types and performs a zip operation, calling each value object's validator and returning either the failure defined by the `ModelTemplate` annotation (`ValueFailure<*>` by default) or a model instance.